hca-admin/hcawebsite/_posts/2020-09-15-effective-small-business-growth-strategies.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Finally, few small business growth strategies are successful
+<p>Finally, a few small business growth strategies are successful without financing.
-without financing.
 Work with a quality financial institution to find the best way to grow your working capital.
-This will give you the assets you need to increase your marketing, payroll, inventory and other expenses.
+This will give you the assets you need to increase your marketing, payroll, inventory, and other expenses.
 The right financing offers flexible solutions to cover any unknown expense as you grow your company.</p>
 <!-- /wp:paragraph -->